bagherilab/carcade_mapping_design_space/README.md

 The `pipeline.html` file walks through the data processing and plotting pipeline used to analyze the output of the simulations.
 Sample plots are included for each plotting section.
 This file shows the process in full and python commands used to generate all outputs.
 Go to https://bagherilab.github.io/carcade_mapping_design_space/pipeline.html to view the published html page.

-The `pipeline_example.ipynb` file is a Jupyter Notebook that walks through an example of the data processing and plotting pipelines used to analyze the output of the simulations.
+The `pipeline_example.ipynb` file is a Jupyter notebook that walks through an example of the data processing and plotting pipelines used to analyze the output of the simulations.
 In order to run this example notebook, clone this repository and install the packages listed in the `requirements.txt`, then run the various sections of interest in the notebook.
 No sections within the notebook are dependent on one another as we provide the outputs of all sections and the required folder structure used in the notebook.

 The `examples/` directory contains data files and figures used in the `pipeline.html` and `pipeline_example.ipynb`.
 More detail about the contents of this directory are described below.